soborg/travToAnki/README.md

 It will create all the cards for that level, beginning with the card you have open.

 **Note:** it does not descent into sub-levels/sub-groups, so for Sentences during the foundation levels (13 -> 30), and the sub-levels/sub-groups during Intermediate and beyond, you should navigate to those individually.

+## Work Flow (full level automation)

+Essentially same as above, except this *does* descent into sup-levels/sub-groups, but only for Intermediate and beyond.

+Due to the lag issue with Traverse, it still takes some time to complete.
+A full level of intermediate takes around an hour, total.

 ## Work Flow